magento/devdocs/guides/v2.0/config-guide/multi-site/ms_websites.md

 {% endcollapsible %}

-## Step 5: Change the website's base URL
+## Step 5: Change a website's base URL

 {% collapsible To change the website's base URL: %}